 Final Fantasy 16 is the latest adventure story in the long line of Final Fantasy games.
 Being a franchise that’s been around since the 1980s, each installment comes with a unique flavor, and FF16 is no different.
 It’s developed by Square Enix, and it’s the first mainline title in the series that’s really doubling down on being a full-on action RPG, essentially revamping the battle system that most players of the franchise know.

-- Final Fantasy 16 is the first true-action RPG in the Final Fantasy series, breaking away from traditional turn-based combat.
+• Final Fantasy 16 is the first action RPG in the series, moving away from turn-based combat.

-- The FF16 gameplay is in real-time, with a third-person perspective.
+• Gameplay is real-time, with a third-person perspective.

-- Players can switch between Eikons during battles, with each Eikon offering different abilities and powers.
+• Players can switch between Eikons, each with unique abilities and powers.

-- Clive has passive perks, which are indicated by icons on top of his health bar, providing various in-battle advantages.
+• Clive possesses passive perks, indicated by icons above his health bar, providing various in-battle advantages.

 How Combat Works In Final Fantasy 16?